solaimanhridoy/command-line-utility/README.md

 ------

-This is an command line utility that creates a html5 file using command `html5`
+This is a command line utility that creates a html5 file using command `html5`

 To create a HTML5 file type this command from terminal: